 (In some circumstances, such as when your long term partner, civil partner or spouse continues to live there, the value of your home would be disregarded in a care needs financial analysis.)

 Some people believe #8, above: "NHS Continuing Healthcare (CHC)" is the norm i.e. the NHS pays for your (or your parent's) care.

-A small number of the hundreds of thousands of people needing long term care qualify for CHC.
+Around 9% of the 200,000+ people receiving formal care qualify for CHC.
 CHC is there for those who, otherwise, would still be in a hospital bed and the NHS wants the bed.
-So, one's medical situation has to be extreme to qualify.
+So, one's medical or mental situation has to need continuous healthcare to qualify.
 This is not the case with the bulk of those having care needs.
 The bulk need 'Social' care or less intensive nursing care.